stevebob/gridbugs/src/posts/modifying-entity-component-system-for-turn-based-games.md

 component to exist in a single cell.
 There are unlikely to be any realistic scenarios where there are multiple doors with the same position.
-However, the simplest way to implement the entity store is allow it to store any combinations of entities, and allow higher-level policy to be implemented elsewhere (such as rules).
+However, the simplest way to implement the entity store is allow it to store any combinations of entities, and implement higher-level policy to be elsewhere (e.g. in actions or rules).

 ## Back to Rules